rcarmo/docker-templates/azure-sandbox/README.md

     $
     # you can now VNC to localhost:5901

+## Preserving Your Work

+Just mount a data volume and work inside it.
+For instance, in Windows:

+    docker run -d -p 5901:5901 -v c:/Users/billg/Development:/home/user/Development rcarmo/azure-sandbox /root/quickstart.sh

+Preserving browser and editor settings is also doable.
+Just mount another volume as `/home/user/.config` and you should be set (it's probably best to copy the existing settings across first).

+[Visual Studio Code][vc] stores its settings in `~/.vscode`, so you can also mount that onto a host path (mind you, sharing configuration files with your host is not necessarily a good idea).

 ## Security Considerations

 Please note that *this container exposes port 5901*.
 I ordinarily use VNC exclusively over SSH, but Windows users may not have SSH installed or have trouble setting up the tunnel, so I decided to `EXPOSE` the port.
 Docker for Windows seems to only bind it locally, but your mileage may vary.